dokkev/obsidian-valut/Tedrake Underactuated/Lecture 1.md

 This system is fully-actuated in the state $q, \dot{q}$ if only if $f_2(q,\dot{q})$ is full row rank.

+#### Linear Review: Rank
-Rank is the number of dimension in the output of transformation
+- Rank is the number of dimension in the output of transformation
+-